methodology

 Best local LLMs for private document work

 The useful question is not which local LLM sounds smartest in chat.
-It is which model can survive private desktop work: generated scans, messy folders, CSVs, invoice revisions, evidence paths, proof codes, and exact final files.
+It is which one can survive private desktop work: scans, CSVs, messy folders, revised invoices, evidence paths, proof codes, and exact final files.

 Local document work benchmark note infographic

-That makes ordinary leaderboards incomplete.
-A model can score well on broad reasoning tests and still fail a private paperwork workflow because it chooses the wrong attachment, writes malformed JSON, misses a duplicate invoice, or changes a protected source folder.
+That is why ordinary model leaderboards are not enough.
+A model can sound excellent in chat and still fail a paperwork workflow because it chooses the old attachment, writes malformed JSON, misses a duplicate invoice, or invents an evidence path.

 The benchmark angle